 Nuvolau at Passo Giau.

-Tre Cime di Lavaredo is a very famous destination in the Dolomites which dead ends near the base of the 3 peaks which are some of (if not the) most recognizable Dolomites formations (the 3 Peaks of Tre Cime from west to east are Cima Ovest [2973m], Cima Grande [2999m] and Cima Piccola [2857m]) - photo below (sadly, it was heavily overcast on the day we rode Tre Cime).
+Tre Cime di Lavaredo is a very famous destination in the Dolomites which dead-ends near the base of the three peaks that are some of the most recognizable Dolomites formations.
+The three Peaks of Tre Cime from west to east are: Cima Ovest [2973m], Cima Grande [2999m], and Cima Piccola [2857m]).
+See the photo below (sadly, it was heavily overcast on the day we rode Tre Cime).

 This northeastern Italy mountain range is largely regarded as the most beautiful mountain range in the world.
 The Dolomites are part of the Southern Limestone Alps, extending (west to east) from the River Adige to the Piave Valley, and (north to south) from Puster Valley to Saguna Valley.
 There are many regional parks throughout the Dolomites, and one national park, Dolomiti Bellunesi.
 The Dolomites were declared a UNESCO World Heritage Site in 2009 (Wikipedia - Dolomites).
 In addition to their unique beauty, the Dolomites are largely famous due to their unique geological makeup.
 Through erosion, these light-colored dolomitic limestone mountains have been carved into landforms including “jagged, saw-edged ridges, rocky pinnacles, screes (pebble deposits) of limestone debris, deep gorges, and numerous steep rock faces at relatively low levels.”
 Higher up the mountain range are glaciated features -- 41 glaciers in all (Britannica).